Hip Flexor Stretches for Seniors and Sitting

 FAQ

-Why do I feel hip flexor stretches in my low back?
+Why do I feel hip flexor stretches in my lower back?

-Your low back may be extending instead of the front hip opening.
-Shorten the stance and gently tuck the pelvis.
+The lower back may be arching instead of the front hip opening.
+Shorten your stance and gently tuck the pelvis to refocus the stretch.